(Un)distorted stabilisers in the handlebody group: Meridian Stabilisers

 \subsection{Patterns and Surgery}

 In this section we will describe a systematic way to simplify a cut system until it is disjoint from a given (multi)meridian $\delta$, which is assumed to be fixed throughout the section.
 This will be the core ingredient used to project paths in $\mathcal{G}$ to $\mathcal{R}(\delta)$.
+Recall that a cut system is a collection of $g$ meridians $\alpha_1, \ldots, \alpha_g$ the complement of which is a $2g$--holed sphere.
+We could also perform these arguments with general filling meridian systems, but the discussion is slightly more convenient in the cut system case.

-To do so, we use throughout the following terminology and setup.
+We use following terminology and setup throughout this section.
 Cut the boundary surface $\partial V$ of the handlebody at the meridian $\delta$.
 The resulting (possibly disconnected) surface with boundary has boundary components $\delta^+, \delta^-$ corresponding to the two sides of $\delta$.

 Suppose now that $C$ is a cut system intersecting $\delta$ transversely and minimally.
 Then we call, by a slight abuse of notation, the set the \emph{intersection points of $C$ with $\delta$}.
 Recall that we call the connected components of $C\cap (S-\delta)$ the \emph{$C$--arcs}.
-Note that endpoints of $C$-arcs are intersection points of $C$ with $\delta$ and vice versa.
+Note that endpoints of $C$-arcs are precisely the intersection points of $C$ with $\delta$.